Who Does A Life Settlement Broker Represent: Complete Guide

 The Insurance Carrier

 The carrier gets notified, obviously.
-They have to approve the assignment.
+And they have to approve the assignment.
 But the broker doesn't represent the carrier either.
-The carrier is more of a gatekeeper in this process It's one of those things that adds up..
+The carrier is more of a gatekeeper in this process It's one of those things that adds up.
+That alone is useful..

 The Advisor